Best Winter Illuminations in Japan : Japan Illumination Map 2022-2023

 In case you are wondering which illumination events you should visit or are available nearby, check out our list of Japan’s top winter illuminations in 2022-2023 winter with the Japan Illumination Map to find your favourite illumination this season!

 Sapporo White Illumination (さっぽろホワイトイルミネーション) is a traditional illumination event held at the great northern land, Sapporo City in Hokkaido.
 Amazing light-ups with approx 730,000 LED lights shine brightly in the city covered in white snow.
 The event features several spectacular illuminations which take at various locations around Odori Street and the Park.

 Access: short walk from Odori Station

-SENDAI Pageant of Starlight (SENDAI光のページェント) is a classic light-up event held at Sendai City, Miyagi Prefecture, which marks 33rd year in 2018.
-Approx 600,000 LED lights illuminate the Zelkova trees lined on 700 m long Jozenji Street, as well as several other illuminations which take places around the city.
+SENDAI Pageant of Starlight (SENDAI光のページェント) is a classic light-up event held at Sendai City, Miyagi Prefecture, which marks 37th year in 2022.
+Approx 420,000 LED lights illuminate over 100 Zelkova trees lined on 700 m long Jozenji Street.

 Access: short walk from Kotodai Koen Station